 - Develop/process natural responses to tactile and visual stimuli

-Music Therapy is a process in which a psychologist encourages wellbeing and healing through the intentional use of musical instruments, movement and rhythm, and the performing and visual arts.
-Music Therapy at MAGIS is available for all ages, and group or family therapy is also available.
+Music as Therapy addresses a range of behavioral, emotional, and other clinical issues using music, sound as the medium for psychotherapy.
+Music Therapy is a process in which a mental health clinician encourages well-being and healing through the intentional use of musical instruments, movement and rhythm, and the performing and visual arts.

 - Process thoughts, memories, mindsets, and themes